Oklahoma National Guard activates Joint Task Force

 |0

-This work, Oklahoma National Guard activates Joint Task Force, by Leanna Maschino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard activates Joint Task Force, by SGT Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT